tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 # Overview

-The advice in [In a Hurry?] is still a good; however, in addition, it might be helpful to look over the rest of this document; doing so will help you to get a feel for what Git and GitHub are all about.
+The '[In a Hurry?]' advice is still a good; however, in addition to that, it might be helpful to look over the rest of this document; doing so will help you to get a feel for what Git and GitHub are all about.

 One of many things not covered: [Downloading, Installation & Configuration]...